- Course Number:

 - Special Fee:

-Course DescriptionCovers most significant state corporation law, how to assist in preparation and filing of documents necessary to form a corporation, how to draft resolutions for corporate shareholders and directors' meetings, and how to pay dividends to shareholders or to terminate business and distribute property.
+Course DescriptionCovers most significant state corporation law: how to assist in preparation and filing of documents necessary to form a corporation, how to draft resolutions for corporate shareholders and directors' meetings, and how to pay dividends to shareholders or to terminate business and distribute property.
+Prerequisites: PL 101.
+Audit available.

 allow clients to choose whether corporate or other form is one